 - Cross-Cut – highly confidential documents

-- Micro-Cut – top secret documents
+- Micro-Cut – top-secret documents

 Strip-CutMeets security levels 1, 2.
 While it offers the lowest protection, these machines are very simple (reliable), fast and cheap.
 A typical A4 sheet is cut into ~34 long strips (1/4″ wide).

 You should be aware that if somebody really wants to recover your documents, he can just buy a device called strip-scanner.
-It enables him to re-create a stripped sheet in a matter of minutes.
+It enables him to re-create a striped sheet in a matter of minutes.
 You can, however, make it significantly harder by mixing and crinkling the chads (output) when throwing out the wastebin.

 How much and how often?